 To create another painting on the theme, fresh photos of uncurling ferns give renewed inspiration with added elements.
-The lilac and violets contrast fantastically with the lime green ferns.
-Giant florettes could be painted behind the ferns.
-The tin frog adds an animist element to the ferns.
-His rusty colouring with pale turqouise also compliments the ferns with their russet base stems.
-Picture story: he is playing a saxophone, as if the ferns are unfurling to the music.
+The lilac and violet colours contrast fantastically with the lime green ferns, which could become a new colour palette for designs with giant flowers and fern patterns.
+The tin frog adds an animist element.
+His rusty colouring with pale turquoise also compliments the ferns with their russet base stems.
+Rust can therefore become an important colour combining element.

 Interestingly all the colours forming the fresh inspiration are already in the old painting which had no other items around it, than the ferns by themselves.

-Design development to be continued….. as blog practice.
+Design development to be continued…..